Sbling-Technologies/datacenter-k8s/README.md

 - `vault`: _(Will be moved to `infrastructure` directory for consistency)_ This directory contains the configuration for HashiCorp Vault, which is used for secrets management.

-- `es-fleet-server`: _(Will be moved to `applications` directory for consistency)_ This directory contains the configuration for the Elasticsearch Fleet Agent.